bempp/bempp-cl/joss/paper.md

 of efforts to fully move to Python, and is an almost complete rewrite of Bempp.

 # Statement of need
-Bempp-cl provides a way to formulate a wide variety of problems in a way that closely matches the mathematical formulation.
-For more complex formulations such as Calder\'on preconditioned Maxwell [@maxwellbempp], Bempp-cl contains an operator algebra
-[@operatoralg] that allows the products of operators to be easily obtained and discretised.
+Bempp-cl provides a comprehensive collection of routines for the assembly of boundary integral operators to solve a wide range of relevant application problems.
+It contains an operator algebra that allows a straight-forward implementation of complex operator preconditioned systems of boundary integral equations [@operatoralg] and in particular implements everything that is required for Calder\'on preconditioned Maxwell [@maxwellbempp] problems.
 Bempp-cl uses PyOpenCL [@pyopencl] to just-in-time compile its computational kernels on a wide range of CPU and GPU devices and modern architectures.
+Alternatively, a fallback Numba implementation is provided.

 # An overview of Bempp features
 Bempp-cl is divided into two parts: `bempp.api` and `bempp.core`.